Tristan Thompson’s Mystery Girl Who Released Sex Tape Claims She’s Pregnant! Khloe Kardashian Breaks Silence

 — BuzzExpress (@BuzzExpres) April 11, 2018

-After the woman posted the x-rated video, she explained that she was taken on March 21 and wrote on Instagram story:
+After the woman posted the x-rated video, she explained that she was taken on March 21 and wrote on her Instagram story:

-“I’m pregnant too since everything out here.”
-She added, “Ain’t the only Cavs player either.
+“I’m pregnant too since everything out here,” she added.
+“Ain’t the only Cavs player either.
 There’s 1 more.”

 However, these posts are not available now since she deleted her entire account.
-Presumably, she was forced to deactivate after overwhelming backlash from Keeping Up With the Kardashians fans.
+Presumably, she was forced to deactivate it after overwhelming backlash from Keeping Up With the Kardashians fans.
 It is also possible that Instagram suspended her account for posting a lewd video.

 As the news of Tristan cheating on her spread, Khloe Kardashian’s reaction was unexpected.
 Mirror reported that the KUWTK star broke her silence by simply shrugging it all off.
 She acted as if nothing happened.